|

 drumbeat?
 Write it out.
 Transcribing is one of the best ways

-to learn rhythms and will help your overall comprehension of
+to learn rhythms, drum beats, and drum fills and will help your

 44. Videotape yourself playing drums.